Joy Rose: Career

-In the early 1980s Rose sang on the New York Club scene with songs hitting the Billboard Dance Charts and was an MTV Basement Tape Winner.
+In the early 1980s Rose sang on the New York Club scene with songs hitting the Billboard Dance Charts and was an MTV Basement Tapes Winner in 1984 with her video for "In and Out of Love Affairs" which was issued on the Tribeca Records label.
+The video would later be re-released by Jem/Important Records and receive additional airplay on MTV in 1985.
 She lived in the Lower Manhattan village of Soho, New York City, where she opened designer Betsey Johnson's first Soho Store.

-She was a songwriter and club singer in the 1980s with a dance charts hit, "In and Out of Love Affairs" on Tribeca Records with composer Michael Gordon, and "Sexual Voodoo," and later founded the rock band Housewives on Prozac in 1997, which by 2004 had recorded two live albums.
+She was a songwriter and club singer in the 1980s with a dance charts hit, the aforementioned "In and Out of Love Affairs" single on Tribeca Records with composer Michael Gordon, and "Sexual Voodoo," and later founded the rock band Housewives on Prozac in 1997, which by 2004 had recorded two live albums.
 Also in 1997 she moved to the suburbs.
 “Live CD” was released in 2003 and the “I Broke My Arm Christmas Shopping at the Mall and Others” CD in 2004.

 In 2001, the band's first CD entitled New Prescription Required was released.
 Rose and her group members were interviewed as “Mom Rockers” on CNN, Fox, and NBC, and in Ladies’ Home Journal, Billboard, USA Today, and The London Times.